On Period Relations for Automorphic L-functions I: Period relations

 which fits into a commutative diagram

-In other words the Galois action on $M(\mu)$ is compatible with the intrinsic Galois action on the $\CC$-valued points of the $\QQ$-rational module $\res_{\QQ(\mu)/\QQ}M(\mu)$.
-In particular the latter may be thought of as the sum of the Galois conjugates of $M(\mu)$.
+Simply put, the Galois action on $M(\mu)$ is compatible with the intrinsic Galois action on the $\CC$-valued points of the $\QQ_K$-rational module $\res_{\QQ_K(\mu)/\QQ_K}M(\mu)$.
+In particular, the latter may be thought of as the sum of the Galois conjugates of $M(\mu)$.

 Now the same discussion applies mutatis mutandis to $A_{\lieq}(\mu)$ and $A_{\lieq}(\mu)\otimes M(\mu)^\vee$ instead of $M(\mu)$.
-Note that restricton of scalars does not commute with tensor products, but we have natural isomorphisms of $(\lieg,K)$-modules over $\QQ(\mu)$:
+Note that restricton of scalars does not commute with tensor products, but we have natural isomorphisms of $(\lieg,K)$-modules over $\QQ_K(\mu)$:

-We introduce the $\QQ$-group
+We introduce the $\QQ_K$-group

 It is the product of $K$ with the maximal $\QQ$-split torus in the center $Z$ of $G$.
 The natural isomorphism